Serving Wine in Restaurants

 Good restaurants have a specially trained waiter who is in charge of serving wine—a sommelier.
 This profession emerged in the Middle Ages in France, when the sommelier’s duty was to prepare and choose the beverages for the royal table.
 This must be a fine connoisseur of wines, able to characterize in terms easy to understand any wine and recommend the appropriate wine for the dishes ordered by the customer.

 The bottle is brought to the customer corked, so that the customer can ascertain that this is his order and the wine has not been touched by anyone else.
-The wine is then opened on the table of the customer, and the cork is placed on the table or on a plate for the customer to verify its quality: he makes sure the cork does not have foul smells, has not crumbled and is not soaked in wine.
+The wine is then opened on the table of the customer, and the cork is placed on the table or on a plate for the customer to verify its quality: he/she makes sure the cork does not have foul smells, has not crumbled and is not soaked in wine.
 Then the sommelier or the waiter pours out a small quantity of wine into the glass to be tasted.
-If the client is not satisfied with the quality, for example he may consider the wine spoiled or below the expected standard, then the wine must be replaced for no charge.
-If the customer is satisfied, then the waiter pours the wine out into the glasses of the guests, serving ladies first and the person who has ordered the wine last.
+If the client is not satisfied with the quality, for instance, he may consider the wine spoiled or below the expected standard, then the wine must be replaced for no charge.
+If the customer is satisfied, then the waiter pours the wine out into the guests glasses, serving ladies first and the person who has ordered the wine last.

 Aeration of the wine